rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 is accepted by the first.
 We note that doing both is extremely important to have confidence in the results.
 What if we only do one side?
 That is, only verify that the inputs produced by the first are accepted by the second?
-In that case, nothing prevents us from infering an extremely permissive grammar for the second that never rejects any input -- say `/.*/`.
+In that case, nothing prevents us from inferring an extremely permissive grammar for the second that never rejects any input -- say `/.*/`.
 This grammar would have 100% accuracy in this testing even though it is a very poor inferred grammar.
-Such problems can only be detected if we turn around and use the infered grammar as producer.
-Now, imagine that the infered grammar doesn't generalize at all, and produces only a small set of inputs.
-In that case, again the original grammar will accept all generated inputs, resulting in 100% accuracy even though the infered grammar was bad.
+Such problems can only be detected if we turn around and use the inferred grammar as producer.
+Now, imagine that the inferred grammar doesn't generalize at all, and produces only a small set of inputs.
+In that case, again the original grammar will accept all generated inputs, resulting in 100% accuracy even though the inferred grammar was bad.
 Hence, both tests are equally important.

 The TLDR; is that **if you are doing blackbox grammar inference, please start with a grammar rather than a program.
 Use a parser to turn the grammar into an acceptor, and infer the grammar of that acceptor.
 Then verify both grammars against each other** .
 Extracting the grammar from a program is not a useful proof for the effectiveness of your technique unless you are doing whitebox grammar mining.